Off-Campus Housing

 - How much of the rent will each roommate pay?

-- Will payments be made by each roommate to landlord or will one roommate handle payment?
+- Will payments be made by each roommate to the landlord, or will one roommate handle payment?

-- How will you share additional monthly expenses such as groceries, internet, hydro, phone, cable?
+- How will you share additional monthly expenses such as groceries, internet, hydro, phone, and cable?

 - How will chores like cooking, cleaning, and maintenance be handled between roommates?